ebtsam-s-mohamed/Pitchfork-music-review-SQLite/README.md

  -- Songs labeld as 'best_new_music'
  -- Percentage of best new music labeld songs
  -- Num of releases by genre
- -- Least genres prostions of releases
+ -- Least genres produtions of releases

  The database source: https://www.kaggle.com/datasets/nolanbconaway/pitchfork-data